This story was updated on July 19, 2021 with the latest developments

 If passed, this bill could usher in a new era for renters who have struggled to make that first step into homeownership.

-The act has not been passed yet; it’s a bill introduced by lawmakers on April 14, 2021 and formally introduced in Congress with some changes and additions on July 15, 2021.
+The act has not been passed yet; it’s a bill first discussed by lawmakers on April 14, 2021 and formally introduced in Congress with some changes and additions on July 15, 2021.

 The bill seeks to offer:

 - An additional $5,000 for “socially and economically disadvantaged individuals”

 Unlike many similar programs in the past, this bill would issue funds to buyers as they are buying the home, not in the form of a tax credit to be realized up to a year later when taxes are filed.

 Plus, it’s a grant and does not have to be repaid if the buyer remains in the home at least five years.